lkrzyzanek/graphql-pagination/packages/core/README.md

 Configuration:

-1. dataSource (required) - your datasource
+1. `dataSource` (optional) - pass your datasource at pager creation or pass on resolver level via `forwardResolver` or `backwardResolver`.
-2. typeName (optional) - name to generate GraphQL Pagination type defs like `BookConnection`, `BookEdge`.
+2. `typeName` (optional) - name to generate GraphQL Pagination type defs like `BookConnection`, `BookEdge`.
-3. cursor (optional) - custom implementation how to encode/decode cursor
+3. `cursor` (optional) - custom implementation how to encode/decode cursor
-4. validateForwardArgs (optional) - function (or array) to validate input args used by forward resolver
+4. `validateForwardArgs` (optional) - function (or array) to validate input args used by forward resolver
-5. validateBackwardArgs (optional) - function (or array) to validate input args used by backward resolver
+5. `validateBackwardArgs` (optional) - function (or array) to validate input args used by backward resolver
-6. fetchTotalCountInResolver (optional) - if false then totalCount is not fetched as part of forward/backward resolvers but totalCount resolver in Connection object needs to be defined separately.
+6. `fetchTotalCountInResolver` (optional) - if false then totalCount is not fetched as part of forward/backward resolvers but totalCount resolver in Connection object needs to be defined separately.
 Pager provides `.resolvers` field for it.

 ### Basic Example